bitrix24/b24restdocs/api-reference/crm/universal/item-details-configuration/crm-item-details-configuration-get.md

     {% endlist %}

-2. Retrieve the personal configuration of item details for the SPA with `entityTypeId = 1032` in the funnel with `id = 5`
+2. Get the personal configuration of item details for the SPA with `entityTypeId = 1032` in the funnel with `id = 5`

     {% list tabs %}